wsfreund/RingerCore/readme.md

 # Ringer framework: RingerCore package

-This package contains a series of base functionalities for the Ringer framework and its packages.
-Its contents are considered implementation details and this documentation should be useful only for developers.
+This package contains a set of base functionalities for the Ringer framework and its packages.
+The contents are considered implementation details and this documentation is provided for developers that use this package.

 Table of Contents
 =================